 What is Auction Pricing?

-The auction pricing depends on the stock price on the auction day.
+The auction pricing depends on the stock price calculation on the auction day.
 The minimum or lowest auction price will be 20% below the closing price of the day before the day of the auction.
 Suppose if it is lower, you might gain but this difference goes to the Investor Protection Fund (IPF) and it is not given to you (some broker may pass the gain to you).
 But say if it is higher, you need to pay the difference.

-If the auction is not successful, no one is ready to sell in the auction (generally happens when the stock hits upper circuit), the sale transaction is cancelled by the exchange and the defaulting member has to pay the highest price prevailing from the day of trading (T) up to a day prior to the auction day OR 20% above the official closing price on the day prior to auction day, whichever is higher.
+If the auction is not successful, no one is ready to sell in the auction (generally happens when the stock hits the upper circuit), the sale transaction is canceled by the exchange and the defaulting member has to pay the highest price prevailing from the day of trading (T) up to a day prior to the auction day OR 20% above the official closing price on the day prior to auction day, whichever is higher.
 The buyer of those shares gets a full refund.

 Auction Timing and Participants